Veggie Potato Salad

-- Start by dicing your potatoes and carrots and boil them with some bay leaves in heavily salter water until tender.
-Don’t worry, all the extra salt will drain away and the potatoes will be perfectly seasoned before even being dressed.
+- Start by dicing your potatoes and carrots then boil them with some bay leaves in heavily salted water until tender.
+Don’t worry, all that extra salt will drain away and the potatoes will be perfectly seasoned before even being dressed.

 - Add some frozen green peas at the last minute of cooking just until warmed through.

-- Drain all the veggies then mix together with pickles or roasted red peppers, fresh herbs and coat in this cashew aioli.
-Best served chilled after the flavors have had a chance to marry.
+- Drain all the veggies then mix together with the pickles or roasted red peppers, fresh herbs and coat in the cashew aioli.
+Best served chilled after all the flavors have had a chance to marry.